GWphua/aws-notes/README.md

 - 99.99% Availability
 - Used for frequently accessed data
 - Low latency and high throughput
-- Sustain 2 concurrent facility failures
+- Sustain 2 concurrent facility failures on the side of AWS
 - Use Cases: Big Data Analytics, Mobile & Gaming Applications, Content Distribution, etc.

 #### S3 Infrequent Access (IA) Storage Classes

 - For Data that is less frequently accessed, but requires rapid access when needed
-- Lower cost than S3 Standard
+- Lower cost than S3 Standard, but there is a cost-on-retrieval

 - S3 Standard - Infrequent Access
   - 99.9% Availability